lta-rs/lta-rs/README.md

 Check if your API key is valid, if it is and your application still panics because of this library, create a github issue

-> Is this project affiliated to LTA or any government bodies?
+> Is this project affiliated to LTA or any government body?

 No.